vecna/trackmap/README.md

 ### How can you help ?

+**At the moment, we cannot manage new data -the project is temporary in maintenance- mode only :(**

 If you're a **Media aware citizen**, we need a reliable media list for every country.
 What is important is explained above, use git to help us or open an issue.

 If you're a **Linux user** you can help run the software and collect results from your country.
 A distributed effort is required, because the Internet works differently in different locations.
 You can run the software as explained below, and it will automatically send the results to our server.